jdwh08/foxnote-quartzsite/content/Optimizers.md

 tags:
   - stats
   - ds
-edited: 2025-02-15T16:38
+edited: 2025-02-17T10:20
 created: 2024-03-19T22:06
 ---
 # Definition:
-A process which attempts to analytically minimize some [[Loss function]] using repeated guess-and-check.
+A process which attempts to analytically minimize some [[Loss Function]] using repeated guess-and-check.

 ---
 # Notes: